Gaurishh/amul-protein-products-notifier/scraper/README.md

 1. **Chrome Driver Issues**: The scraper uses `webdriver-manager` to automatically download the correct Chrome driver
 2. **No Products Found**: The scraper tries multiple CSS selectors.
 Check the logs to see which selector works
 3. **PIN Code Entry Fails**: The website structure might have changed.
 Check the CSS selector in `enter_pincode()`
+4. **Backend Connection Failed**: Check if the backend API is running and accessible

 ### Debug Mode